Siddhivinayak Temple, Mumbai

 The Shri Siddhivinayak Ganapati Mandir is a Hindu temple dedicated to Ganesha.
-It is located in Prabhadevi neighbourhood of Mumbai, Maharashtra, India.
+It is located in Prabhadevi neighbourhood of Mumbai, Maharashtra.
 It was originally built by Laxman Vithu and Deubai Patil on 19 November 1801.
 It is one of the most popular Hindu temples in Mumbai.

 The temple has a small mandap with the shrine for Siddhi Vinayak ("Ganesha who grants your wish").
-The wooden doors to the sanctum are carved with images of the Ashtavinayak (the eight manifestations of Ganesha in Maharashtra).
+The wooden doors to the sanctum are carved with images of the Ashtavinayaka (the eight manifestations of Ganesha in Maharashtra).
 The inner roof of the sanctum is plated with gold, and the central statue is of Ganesha.
 In the periphery, there is a Hanuman temple as well.
 The exterior of the temple consists of a dome which is lit up with multiple colors in the evenings and they keep changing every few hours.
 The statue of Shri Ganesha is located exactly under the dome.
 The pillars are carved out with the images of the Ashtavinayaka.